| Version: | 0.2.1 |

 Returns a numeric value with the corresponding BIC.

-, the function returns BIC
+For the class "MGLMtune", the function returns BIC

 based on the optimal tuning parameter.